-There is no quick fix for advancing ones’ time management skills.
+There is no quick fix for advancing one’s time management skills.
 Instead, employees need to learn the steps of proper time management, and perhaps additional elements like availability awareness.
 Both trainers and mentors can be useful – trainers to instruct employees in the use of time management tools like scheduling software, and mentors to actually watch where the employee is making mistakes.
-As part of the training, give employees mini “homework assignments” to deliver certain tasks by a certain time, thereby giving them a chance to practice their time management.
+As part of the training, give employees mini “homework assignments” to deliver certain tasks by a certain time, which gives them a chance to practice their time management.

 5. Leadership Skills

-Strong leadership skills are critical for our current uncertain world and it’s the number one soft skill employees need in 2022.
+Strong leadership skills are critical for our uncertain world, and it’s the number one soft skill employees need in 2024.

 Not all leaders are managers.
 So, when you recognize a leader, hang on to them!
 Good leadership results in better employee engagement, succession initiatives, strategic abilities, and overall effectiveness.
 To make sure that your talent stays, it’s essential to give them the tools they need to succeed, and that means upskilling and reskilling.
-Organizations that skip talent development programs risk losing their best people – a lack of L&D opportunities is one of the main reasons for an employee to quit their job.
+Organizations that skip talent development programs risk losing their best people – a lack of L&D opportunities is one of the main reasons for employees to quit their jobs.